AdobeDocs/commerce-contributor/src/pages/guides/maintainers/handbook.md

 #### Code review

 The code review is one of the most important parts of the review process.
-Our community maintainers are responsible for reviewing the proposed changes and confirm they are following the [Magento Technical Guidelines]({{ site.baseurl }}{{ site.gdeurl }}/coding-standards/technical-guidelines.html).
-It is important to evaluate if the proposed changes are backward compatible and follow the rules and best practice of our [Backward Compatible Development Guide]({{ site.baseurl }}/contributor-guide/backward-compatible-development/).
+Our community maintainers are responsible for reviewing the proposed changes and confirm they are following the [Technical Guidelines](https://devdocs.magento.com/guides/v2.4/coding-standards/technical-guidelines.html).
+It is important to evaluate if the proposed changes are backward compatible and follow the rules and best practice of our [Backward Compatible Development Guide](../code-contributions/backward-compatible-development).
 We count on our Maintainers judgement for other recommendations to increase contribution quality.

 ![Code review](_images/pr-code-review.png)

 #### Test coverage

-As described on our [Definition of Done]({{ site.baseurl }}/contributor-guide/contributing_dod.html), all code changes must be covered by automated tests.
+As described on our [Definition of Done](../code-contributions/definition-of-done), all code changes must be covered by automated tests.
 It is part of the review process to:

 -  Guarantee the changes are properly covered
 -  Ensure the type of test used to cover the changes is appropriate